Skip to main content

 note

-Barrage records UpdateJobMillis, the aggregate time it took to coalesce deltas, fetch the snapshot, propagate, and housekeep.
+Barrage also records UpdateJobMillis, the aggregate time it took to coalesce deltas, fetch the snapshot, propagate, and housekeep.

 1. Writing to the OutputStream

 Another thread writes the resulting bytes to the actual gRPC stream.
 Barrage records WriteMillis, the time it took to drain the subscriber-specific filtered view of the update (including coalesced and snapshots) to the OutputStream.
-Barrage records WriteMegabits, the number of megabits (Mb) that were written on a single message.
+Barrage records WriteMegabits, the number of megabits (Mb) written on a single message.
 The choice to record this in Mb is for easy comparison against the bandwidth allowed by the connected hardware.

 1. Receiver bundles gRPC messages into an update (coalesced or snapshot)

-Barrage records DeserializationMillis, the time it took to read and parse the data from the InputStream to assemble an entire barrage message.
+Barrage records DeserializationMillis, the time it took to read and parse the data from the InputStream to assemble an entire Barrage message.

 1. Receiver bundles gRPC messages into an update (coalesced or snapshot)